eytschkay/LogitechK740-MacOS-KeyFix/README.md

 # LogitechK740-MacOS-KeyFix
 This repo contains macro lists fixing Logitechs K740 Keyboard on MacOS using Keyboard Maestro.

-**Note: This will not change mac related keys like ctrl, command or fix missing fn-hotkeys.**
+**Note: This will not change mac related keys like ctrl & command.
+It neither fixes missing fn-hotkeys.**

 ## How to use?